 The SENCo works with primary school colleagues to ensure a transition plan is in place for all students with an EHCP or SEND Support; the work carried includes SLT/SENCo visits to primary schools.
-As part of the transition period students attend an Induction Week, with those acknowledged as having SEND joining a bespoke session, compromising a 'Getting to Know You' presentation delivered by the SENCo, an introduction to the SEND Team, followed by a 'Nurture Taster Session'.
-In addition, LSAs are deployed in lessons, throughout the entirety of the week, to conduct student observations forms, and build positive working relationships.
-Where possible, parents/carers of students who have an EHCP, or SEND Support, will be invited to attend a meeting with the SENCo to discuss more detailed transition plans, and complete a One Page Profile (OPP).
-If this is not suitable, all parents/carers and students will receive a 'Welcome Pack' posted or emailed, directly.
+As part of the transition period students attend an Induction, with those acknowledged as having SEND joining a bespoke session, compromising a 'Getting to Know You' presentation and introduction to the SEND Team, followed by a 'Nurture Taster Session'.
+In addition, LSAs are deployed in lessons, throughout the entirety of the Induction period, to conduct student observations forms, and build positive working relationships.
+Where possible, parents/carers of students who have an EHCP, or SEND Support, will be invited to attend a meeting with the SENCo to discuss more detailed transition plans, and complete a student passport.